The Durban ICC site prior to 1992

 Over the years the Durban ICC has also hosted many national conferences, meetings and exhibitions with many returning to the Centre year after year.
 In addition the Corporate and Government sectors have contributed greatly to the success and prosperity of the Durban ICC.

 The Durban ICC has proved a pivotal catalyst for the Durban and KwaZulu-Natal economy.
 It has firmly established Durban on the global conferencing map.
-The centre has been the trailblazer for the growth of the conferencing, meetings and exhibitions industry in South Africa with the other major cities in South Africa following Durban’s example in constructing convention centres of their own, which collectively have catapulted South Africa into the 32nd ranked global conferencing destination and Africa’s number one conference destination in terms of the ICCA 2014 rankings.
+The centre has been the trailblazer for the growth of the conferencing, meetings and exhibitions industry in South Africa with the other major cities in South Africa following Durban’s example in constructing convention centres of their own.

 The Durban ICC will continue to act as a catalyst for the economic well being of the tourism industry in the city and region with a very important role in offsetting the seasonality that exists in the leisure tourism industry.

-The centre is rated as a 5-star venue by the Tourism Grading Council of South Africa and hods Gold Status certification in the AIPC Qulaity Standards program.
-In addition the Centre is ISO9001, ISO14001, ISO22000 and HACCP certified, which are internationally recognised quality standards focused on service delivery, environmental management and food safety.
-The Durban ICC is the only convention centre is the country to have achieved all of these certifications.
+The centre is rated as a 5-star venue by the Tourism Grading Council of South Africa and holds Gold Status certification in the AIPC Quality Standards program.
+In addition the Centre is ISO9001, ISO14001, ISO22000 OHSAS18001 and HACCP certified, which are internationally recognised quality standards focused on service delivery, environmental management and food safety.